fpsvogel/exvangelical/README.md

 <!-- omit in toc -->
 ### Tips on finding free books

 You can find some of the books for free at the [Internet Archive](https://archive.org), and through your local library you may be able to access [Hoopla](https://www.hoopladigital.com) for ebooks and audiobooks, and [Kanopy](https://www.kanopy.com) for documentaries.
-To find books for free more effortlessly, try the [Library Extension](https://www.libraryextension.com).
+[Library Extension](https://www.libraryextension.com) can help you find books across different libraries.

 <!-- omit in toc -->
 ### Table of contents